CBEP-SoCB/Shellfish_Bacteria_sum/Analysis/frequency-analysis.md

 claims on the basis of the specific stations from which data are available.

+The following takes a bit over a minute to run.

 ``` r
 system.time(
   p90_open_gam_regions <- gam(p90_open  ~ grow_area + s(station, bs = 're'),